 Hi, y’all!
 I’m Lara.
 I’m Grace’s mom, Ari’s wife, a friend, a daughter and a believer in the “impossible.”
 I am the Publisher and Editor-in-Chief of Southern Weddings — a magazine that I created from the ground up with no formal training, just a ton of passion and a big idea.
 I am passionate about faith, being silly with my little family, pushing my limits and helping people transform themselves.
 I founded the Making Things Happen movement based on all of these things.
 My mission is to help others find their cores – what makes them really come alive – and use all of their gifts for the ultimate mission… love.
-I’m lucky to have found a platform for this in my branding and marketing consulting work through Making Brands Happen.
 I love my church, the women I work alongside each day, hot boiled peanuts, vegetable gardening, the smell of white lilies, exploring local farms and living in Chapel Hill, NC!

 How do you know when a risk is worth taking?
 When it is fueled by love.
 When the possible outcome of taking that risk could mean a better future for everyone involved, no matter how hard the road to get there, it’s worth making the leap.
 When it’s not about you, but about loving someone else, the risk is worth taking.
 When you aren’t relying on someone else’s positive reaction for it to be worth it.
 When it pushes you to let go and surrender to what you know is right, it’s worth taking.
 It’s time to leap.